danimelsz/phrynomedusa/README.md

-# cophomantini
+# Cophomantini

-Data for acoustic and ecological traits of Cophomantini and R code for phologenetic comparative methods
+Data for acoustic and ecological traits of Cophomantini, R code for phologenetic comparative methods, and figures for Photoshop manipulation and visualization.